 The Germans, and to some extent the French, have long been accustomed to seeing Italy as a sort of discount store where they can purchase attractive brands at low prices.
-However, according to financial journalist Gabriele La Monica in an interview with finews.com, things have changed, especially with the recent push by Italian banking giant Unicredit into Germany.
+However, according to financial journalist Gabriele La Monica in an interview with finews.asia, things have changed, especially with the recent push by Italian banking giant Unicredit into Germany.

 Gabriele La Monica, has Unicredit's CEO, Andrea Orcel, overestimated himself, or is he a visionary?